olegantonyan/mpz/README.md

 - **Stable** (recommended): [x86_64](https://repositories.omnipackage.org/mpz/stable/install.html) | [aarch64](https://repositories.omnipackage.org/mpz/stable-aarch64/install.html)
 - **Next** (unstable builds from master): [x86_64](https://repositories.omnipackage.org/mpz/next/install.html) | [aarch64](https://repositories.omnipackage.org/mpz/next-aarch64/install.html)

 Arch and Manjaro are x86_64 only.
+These repos contain only one package - mpz - and bring no risk of breaking anything else on your system.

 <details>
-<summary>Already using the old Open Build Service repositories?</summary>
+<summary>Already using Open Build Service repositories?</summary>

-The previous [Open Build Service repositories](https://software.opensuse.org//download.html?project=home%3Aoleg_antonyan&package=mpz) still exist and existing installations will keep working, but existing users are also encouraged to switch - future packaging effort is focused on omnipackage.
+[Open Build Service repositories](https://software.opensuse.org//download.html?project=home%3Aoleg_antonyan&package=mpz) still exist, but existing users are encouraged to switch - future packaging effort is focused on omnipackage.
 The new repositories are signed with different GPG keys, so switching means removing the old repository and adding the new one (the install pages linked above walk through this).

-Note: the OBS `.deb` builds are now Qt6-only.
-OBS has no per-distro configuration for Debian packaging, so releases without Qt6 (Debian 11 and older, Ubuntu 21.10 and older) no longer build there.

 </details>